buggregator/docs/docs/contributing/server.md

 ## Key Technologies:

-It's built on a foundation of robust and reliable technologies, including the Spiral Framework, RoadRunner, and Centrifugo.
+It's built on a foundation of robust and reliable technologies, including the Spiral Framework, RoadRunner, Centrifugo and Doltdb.

 - [Spiral Framework](https://spiral.dev/) - A PHP framework that's the foundation of our server.
 - [RoadRunner](https://roadrunner.dev/) - Manages different server tasks like HTTP, TCP, queues, and caching.
 - [Centrifugo](https://centrifugal.dev/) - Handles real-time messaging through WebSockets.
+- [Doltdb](https://github.com/dolthub/dolt) - A SQL database that's built on top of a Git repository.

 ## Server requirements